interfacerproject/zenflows-osh/README.md

       # The service will be listening on port 3000 of the host
       # machine.
       - 3000:7000
-    environment:
-      # The address to bind on, defaults to `:7000`, which listens
-      # on all IP addresses (both versions) on port 7000.
-      # So, this is redundant.
-      ADDR: :7000
     stdin_open: true
     tty: true
 ```